oauthenticator.oauth2#

 , andlogin_service

-.Override various methods called by the
+.Override various methods called by

-method, which subclasses should not override.Override handler classes such as
+, which subclasses should not override.Override handler classes such as

 login_handler